 Now, imagine your first home was in a private neighborhood consisting of a mafia family.
 They would want to “sit down” with you and know your intentions for wanting to live in that specific neighborhood.
-You would be sitting down with the heads of the families and well they’d interrogate you, get to know what your finances look like, know what kind of family you come from, your family and children’s names, and well, you get the picture.
+You would be sitting down with the heads of the families and well, they’d interrogate you, get to know what your finances look like, know what kind of family you come from, your parents, grandparents, aunt twice removed and children’s names, and well, you get the picture.

 Why am I using the mafia analogy?
 Frankly, I often tell buyers in NYC that buying in a co-op in Manhattan is just like dealing with mafia.
 You submit your offer with a financial statement that will detail your monthly expenses, you bank account balances, your investments, basically everything but your social security number; this helps paint a financial picture of the buyer.
 Why do you need that?
 Simple, most co-ops would frown upon buyers with a DTI (debt-to-income ratio) of 35% or more.
 Most sellers won’t entertain buyers with a high DTI bc they are determined to sell and don’t want to waste their time.